amosbastian/FPLbot/README.md

 * Posting the price changes of Fantasy Premier League players
 * Comparing the performance of a player vs. a team
-* Comparing the performance of a palyer vs. another player
+* Comparing the performance of a player vs. another player

 ## Installation